kmonsoor/embedX/README.md

 Generate embeddable HTML or JavaScript code for a online content from its URL in a single step.

-The content can be:
+The content can be anything like

  * Yotube video
  * Twitter status
- * Vimeo video
- *
+ * Flickr image
  etc.